marinecourtin/Alearbres/README.md

 Alearbres<sup>[1](#myfootnote1)</sup> is a collection of scripts that is intended to facilitate the generation of random dependency trees.

+You can used Alearbres to generate artificial treebanks with various constraints :
++ random structures
++ random (projective and non-projective) linearisations
++ random linearisations that optimize for Dependency Length Minimization

 # Main functionalities